ShaAnder/elevate_hackathon_2024/README.md

 ## [Testing](#testing)

-To ensure the reliability and functionality of the **Job Me** platform, several testing methods were implemented:
+To ensure the reliability and functionality of the **Job.Me** platform, several testing methods were implemented:

 - **Unit Testing**: Django’s built-in testing framework was used to test models, views, and forms.
 This ensured that individual components function as expected.
 - **Integration Testing**: Tested the integration of various components like the interview simulator, progress tracking, and authentication.